saucepoint/rust-sqlite-lambda-api/README.md

-# **Woah there!
-I appreciate the excitement, but this repo is NOT ready yet.**

 ## rust-sqlite-lambda-api

 🦀 Create REST APIs with Rust & SQLite, hosted on AWS Lambda & EFS 🦀

-### *Lightweight, fast, and preorganized*
+### *Lightweight, fast, hyper-affordable, and preorganized*

 The template, is an extension of [rust-lambda-api](https://github.com/saucepoint/rust-lambda-api).
-Like its predecessor, this repo includes examples for routing and interfacing with SQLite, which are absent from *cargo-lambda*.
+Like its predecessor, this repo includes structured & organized examples that are not found in *cargo-lambda* templates.

 The file-based, cloud-hosted nature of SQLite introduces nuances around database schema migrations.
 This repo includes an additional Lambda function for managing the database